How to Onboard Freelancers & Independent Contractors as an Agency

 If you’re working with outside parties from overseas, state clearly times and dates for communications and delivery (including the difference in timezones).
 If you work across different time zones, instant messaging will become async in most cases.

 Take note of questions that pop up frequently, and use documentation that was designed to share knowledge.
-A Google doc works in the beginning, but you’ll quickly realize that a searchable wiki is much better.
+A Google doc works in the beginning, but you’ll quickly realize that a searchable wiki is more efficient.

 If you’re paying on an hourly basis, ask how many hours it will take them to complete their work.
 Hourly work might make sense for agencies such as Johnathan’s web development agency, or editors in a content agency.
 A writer, however, should bill based on the content piece written.